10 productivity hacks to get the most out of your MacBook

 8. Automatically set-up Do Not Disturb

-Being productive either means responding to everything you've got coming in quickly; or it means a period of prolonged deep work.
-It depends what you've got going on and whether you need to be responsive or reflective.
+Being productive either means responding to everything you've got coming in quickly, or it means a period of prolonged deep work.
+It depends on what you've got going on and whether you need to be responsive or reflective.

 - System Preferences > Notifications